aleen42/PersonalWiki/Programming/JavaScript/high_performance/ajax/ajax.md

 Expires:    Mon, 28 Jul 2014 23:30:00 GMT
 ```

-The server side can set up such a header to clearly tell the browser to cache responses for a certain time.
+The server-side can set up such a header to clearly tell the browser to cache responses for a certain time.

 ##### 3.1.2 **Storing data locally**

 Instead o relying on the browser to handle caching, you can also do it in a more manual fashion by strong the responses locally.
-For example, store them with URL as key into a JavaScript object, so that you can reuse them without requesting again.
+For example, store them with URL as a key into a JavaScript object, so that you can reuse them without requesting again.

 ### 4. Limitations

-All JavaScript libraries have given us access to an Ajax object, which normalizes the differences between browsers and gives us a consistent interface, so that we can focus more on our projects rather than the details of how XHR works in different browsers.
+All JavaScript libraries have given us access to an Ajax object, which normalizes the differences between browsers and gives us a consistent interface so that we can focus more on our projects rather than the details of how XHR works in different browsers.
 However, it also means that we cannot access the full power of XMLHttpRequest.

 To use XMLHttpRequest object without worrying about the problem of compatibility, here we will encapsulate a function to return a more powerful XMLHttpRequest object, which we can then interact with directly: